 Containerized approach via Kubernetes

 What's not included

-The rest of the items that are planned for 21.10 cloud release but will not be included in the build:
+The rest of the items that are planned for 2022.4 cloud release but won't be included in the build:

 A local user is a user that the admin is manually adding to the UiPath Automation Suite by entering his e-mail address and setting up a temporary password.

 Before adding a local user in Automation Hub, the admin must first add the user manually into the UiPath Automation Suite at the organization level.
 To do that, the suite org admin will perform the following steps:

 - Go to Admin – Accounts * Groups